rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 --- abstract

-YANG Push Lite is a YANG datastore telemetry solution, as an alternative specification to the Subscribed Notifications and YANG Push solution, specifically optimized for the efficient observability of operational data.
+YANG Push version 2 is a YANG datastore telemetry solution, as an alternative lightweight specification to the Subscribed Notifications and YANG Push solution, specifically optimized for the efficient observability of operational data.

 --- middle